vanhoangkha/Networking-fundamentals/Day66_Ansible_Puppet_Chef.md

 ---

-ANSIBLE
+Ansible

-- ANSIBLE is a configuration management tool owned by Red Hat
+- Ansible is a Cấu hình Quản lý tool owned by Red Hat
 - Ansible itself is written in Python
 - Ansible is *agentless*
     - It doesn’t require any special software to run on the managed devices
-- Ansible uses SSH to connect to devices, make configuration changes, extract info, etc
+- Ansible uses SSH to connect to devices, make Cấu hình changes, extract info, etc
 - Ansible uses a *push* model.
-The Ansible server (Control node) uses SSH to connect to managed devices and *push* configuration changes to them
+The Ansible server (Control node) uses SSH to connect to managed devices and *push* Cấu hình changes to them
     - Puppet and Chef use a *pull* model

 - After installing Ansible itself, you must create several text files:
     - PLAYBOOKS :
-        - These files are “blueprints of automation tasks”
+        - These files are “blueprints of Tự động hóa tasks”
         - They outline the logic and actions of the tasks that Ansible should do
         - Written in YAML
     - INVENTORY :
-        - These files list the devices that will be managed by Ansible, as well as characteristics of each device such as their device role (Access Switch, Core Switch, WAN Router, Firewall, etc.)
+        - These files list the devices that will be managed by Ansible, as well as characteristics of each device such as their device role (Access Switch, Core Switch, WAN Router, Tường lửa, etc.)
         - Written in INI, YAML, or other formats
     - TEMPLATES :
-        - These files represent a device’s configuration file, but specific values for variables are not provided.
+        - These files represent a device’s Cấu hình file, but specific values for variables are not provided.
         - Written in JINJA2 format
     - VARIABLES :
         - These files list variables and their values.
-        - These values are substituted into the templates to create complete configuration files.
+        - These values are substituted into the templates to create complete Cấu hình files.
         - Written in YAML

 ![image](https://github.com/psaumur/CCNA/assets/106411237/ba2a68b5-7661-4eff-bd5f-8c32bde354da)

 ---

-PUPPET
+Puppet

-- PUPPET is a configuration management tool written in RUBY
+- Puppet is a Cấu hình Quản lý tool written in RUBY
 - Puppet is typically agent-based
     - Specific software must be installed on the managed devices
     - Not all Cisco devices support a Puppet agent